Amen and amen again! Thank you so much for stopping by and for your comment. Have a blessed and prosperous…

 The Salvation Army: every major city in the United States, as well as Britain, has a message, and also they are numerous in various other countries.
 Near Christmas, Salvation Army bells tinkle for contributions.
 Their work aids the poor as well as suffering any place they are discovered.

-From his teen years William had actually operated in objectives to conserve souls.
-In fact he had a running skirmish with his particular group of Wesleyan Methodists as a result of his rashness to teach without proper qualifications and also his enthusiasm to bring people to church who left lice on the church benches.
-These Methodists did all they could to keep him from preaching, and also at one point they took away his membership (course ticket) because he was suspected of being a “reformer” (a group which called for evangelization of the poor and castaways).
+From his teen years, William had actually operated with objectives to conserve souls.
+In fact, he had a running skirmish with his particular group of Wesleyan Methodists as a result of his rashness to teach without proper qualifications and also his enthusiasm to bring people to church who left lice on the church benches.
+These Methodists did all they could to keep him from preaching, and also at one point, they took away his membership (course ticket) because he was suspected of being a “reformer” (a group that called for evangelization of the poor and castaways).

 Later William signed up with the Reformed Methodists as well as preached around the English countryside.
 At about the very same time, he met his wife, Catherine Mumford, who was deeply moved by the initial sermon she heard him teach.
 She had to go home unwell from the meeting, and he escorted her.
 That was the beginning of their courtship.
 They wed in 1855 and also hardly ever has a man and his wife worked together to do so much good.

 Standing in his patched tent, the misery of London’s millions struck home for William.
 Himself a youngster of poverty as well, and oftentimes at his wit’s end on exactly how to feed his very own family, he recognized just too well the desperate needs of the poor.